-- Gain in-depth knowledge and understanding of the principles and practice of human nutrition.
+- Gain in-depth, masters-level knowledge and understanding of the principles and practice of human nutrition.

 - Learn about the specific nutritional needs of athletes and develop practical skills to assess their diet, body composition and exercise performance.

-- Develop an appropriate level of competence in sports nutrition and exercise physiology for employment in the sports nutrition and exercise sector.
+- Develop competence in sports nutrition and exercise physiology for employment in the sports nutrition and exercise sector.

-- Enhance your ability to critically analyze current and developing theories in sports nutrition.
+- Enhance your ability to critically analyse current and developing theories in sports nutrition.